SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Method

-This layer summarizes what remains true across frames.
+\textbf{Layer 2 — Uniform scene-level} This layer summarizes what remains true across frames.
 It stores the same kinds of attributes and relations, but only after there is enough agreement from multiple views.
-Updates are conservative to avoid drift, so the wording remains consistent over time.
-This layer serves as the default reference for navigation, retrieval, and planning.
+In practice, updates are conservative: observations are promoted to this layer only when the corresponding attributes or anchor-relative relations remain sufficiently consistent across repeated evidence.
+This avoids drift and keeps the wording stable over time.
+This layer therefore serves as the default reference for offline guidance and retrieval.

 All relations in both layers refer to named 3D anchors or objects in the shared metric frame rather than free text.
 This keeps references stable and makes relational queries resolve to clear paths in the memory graph.